oeggy03/tp/docs/UserGuide.md

 Format: `add p n/PERSON_NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]`
 <div markdown="span" class="alert alert-info">
 **:pencil: Parameter Information**<br>

 * `TAG` can be used multiple times in one command.<br>

 * 'NAME' can only contain alphabetical characters and spaces.
-No consecutive spaces are allowed.
+No consecutive spaces are allowed. <br>

 </div>

 **Example**